Associate professor, deputy head of department

 Web Track 2: Retirement and transitions

-The primary goal of the interdisciplinary research conducted in my research group is to enhance person-centered, diversity-sensitive healthcare provision in the context of population aging.
+The primary goal of the interdisciplinary and participatory research conducted in my research group is to enhance person-centered, diversity-sensitive healthcare provision in the context of population aging.
 We focus on unlocking and unfolding the diverse values, needs and resources among older adults, and to transform healthcare to make it equitable and reflective of the varieties of experiences, situations and goals of people, often living with multi-morbidity.
 This will contribute towards addressing societal challenges as well as opportunities caused by population aging that has implications for healthcare policy and practice.

 I have a background in Public Health Sciences, and a PhD in multi-methods Health Services Research from University of Copenhagen.
 In 2013, I was awarded an Honorary Research Fellowship at the Usher Institute of Population Health Sciences and Informatics, University of Edinburgh, Scotland, and I have been key in the initiation of the academic public health program in Qatar.
 In 2020, I was granted a Research Collaborator Appointment at the Mayo Clinic, Minnesota, USA.

-I hold a number of grants, and I am involved in assessment of grant applications and academic work nationally and internationally, e.g. under the Research Committee of the Danish Heart Foundation, the Scientific Committee in the Danish Cancer Society, Horizon2020, the European Research Council (ERC), the COST Programme, the Dutch Research Council, and the Baltic Research Programme.
+I hold a number of grants, and I am involved in assessment of grant applications and academic work nationally and internationally, e.g. under the Research Committee of the Danish Heart Foundation, Danish Cardiovascular Academy, the Scientific Committee in the Danish Cancer Society, Horizon2020, the European Research Council (ERC), the COST Programme, the Dutch Research Council, and the Baltic Research Programme.
 In addition to reviewer functions for various journals, I am Associate Editor for the BMC Health Services Research journal, and I serve as a speaker and an advisor for amongst others Danish municipalities and WHO Europe.

 Fields of interest